Alcoholism in rural Australia: Binge drinking

 Binge drinking five or more drinks in one sitting) in rural Australia is a severe problem as a result of the poor health determinants distinctive of these rural areas, including limited healthcare access, economic disadvantage, high unemployment levels and low levels of education.
 54% of young and Indigenous people in isolated areas of Australia are acutely high-level binge drinkers.
 Binge drinking behaviour are “heavily shaped by prevailing cultural norms” such as the “acceptability of binge drinking”.
 Binge drinking in rural areas of Australia have severe and problematic long-term impacts on individuals who perform these behaviours, not only to themselves but to the entire health outcome of rural Australia.
 In particular, as children and teenagers’ brains aren't properly developed yet, the immense level of binge drinking performed by these young individuals in rural Australia has a greater long-term impact for themselves both psychologically and physically, further adding to overall health disadvantage in rural communities.

-However, in 2016 the AIHW reported that younger adults were drinking less compared to in 2013.
-42% of individuals aged between 18 and 24 would binge drink a minimum of 5 alcoholic standard drinks per month, but this statistic was only a 5% decrease since 2013.
+However, in 2016 the Australian Institute of Health and Welfare reported that younger adults were drinking less compared to 2013.
+42% of individuals aged between 18 and 24 would binge drink a minimum of five alcoholic standard drinks per month, but this statistic was only a 5% decrease since 2013.
 Overall, despite that young adults in rural areas decreased their levels of binge drinking from 31% in 2010 to 18.5% in 2016, this kind of behaviour remains a prominent and destructive issue in rural Australian society.